RonanGreen1/ConDev/Wa-tor/ReadMe.md

 - **Performance Optimisation**: Balancing granularity of partitions and thread overhead.

-- **Visual Debugging**: Ensuring the visual representation aligned with the simulation logic.
+- **Grid Boundries**: Ensuring the entities di not leave the grid boundires.

 ## Design Highlights